What is the true meaning behind dreams? Can they be decoded?

-Alas, they are disguised through conceptual thinking, which is how the subconscious mind works.
-But we can decode this information with dream analysis.
+Alas, they are disguised through conceptual thinking, which is how the unconscious mind works.
+But we can attempt to decode this information with dream analysis...

 To begin your dream analysis, start a dream journal, for three reasons: